elCorsaiR/InvoiceOnline/README.md

 1. Point a browser at it
 1. Fill out invoice and print

+**Note** -  This does not support saving and editing old invoice.
+Just simple one off invoice creating ;)

 ## Contributions & Thanks

 Contributions welcome - open a PR and let's do it!!